directus/directus/docs/contributing/community.md

 Our online community meets in two places - [Discord](https://directus.chat) and [GitHub](https://github.com/directus/directus/discussions).
 GitHub is used for discussing feature requests and bugs, and Discord is uesd for community discussion and requests for implementation help.

-Our Discord space encourages peer-to-peer support between our community members.
+The Directus community is growing quickly, which also means there are more and more people with questions.
+Helping out your fellow developers by providing answers on [Discord](https://directus.chat) is a great way to help the project.
 Questions are opened in one of our help channels, and all are encouraged to respond.

 :::info Feature Requests & Code Contributions